Apollo-Core/Tutorial/Part_1/README.md

 ### Start

-This folder is empty since there are no prerequisites for starting the tutorial.
+This folder is empty (and, in fact, missing from the repository :smile: ) since there are no prerequisites for starting the tutorial.

 ### Result